Sistine Chapel

 • It wasn’t until 1508 that Michelangelo Buonarroti was commissioned to paint the ceiling, under the patronage of a new pope: Julius II.

-• A further 22 years passed before Michelangelo returned to paint the Last Judgment, under the patronage of Popes Clement VII and Paul III.
+• A further 22 years passed before Michelangelo returned to paint the Last Judgment under the patronage of Pope Clement VII and Paul III.

 • In the 1980s, major restoration work began on the artworks in the chapel and many of Michelangelo’s figures were finally returned to their nude selves.